abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

 :program:`cpviz`: how to visualize the search
 ----------------------------------------------

 ..  only:: draft

-    ..  raw:: latex

-        You can find the code in the file \code{tutorials/C++/chap5/nqueens3.cc}.

-    ..  only:: html

-        You can find the code in the file `tutorials/C++/chap5/nqueens3.cc <../../../tutorials/C++/chap5/nqueens3.cc>`_

-..  only:: draft

-    To get a better feeling of the way the CP solver explores the search tree, we will use a wonderful *open-source visualization toolkit for finite domain constraint programming*: :program:`cpviz`.
+    To get a better feeling of the way the CP solver explores the search tree, we will use the wonderful *open-source visualization toolkit for finite domain constraint programming* :program:`cpviz`.
     Here is a description from their website of what this toolkit provides:

     ..  code-block:: text